PetruSoroaga/RubyFPV/README.md

-# Ruby: Digital FPV Radio System
+# RubyFPV: Open Source Digital FPV Radio System
-Ruby is a complete solution (hardware and software) for robust end to end digital radio links, designed specifically for controlling and managing UAVs/drones/planes/cars and other remote vehicles
+Ruby is a full open source solution (hardware and software) for robust end to end digital radio links, designed specifically for controlling and managing UAVs/drones/planes/cars and other remote vehicles

 Read more about Ruby, including how to setup, install and use your Ruby systems, here: https://rubyfpv.com/